FPGA-Research-Manchester/fos/compilation_flow/hls/README.md

   design_1_wrapper.bit
 }
 ```
-Note: Make sure the name of the .bit file is correct for your particular implementation

-Once the bitstream.bif file is created, all you need to do is run the following command:
+7. Once the bitstream.bif file is created, all you need to do is run the following command:
 ```
 bootgen -image bitstream.bif -arch zynq -process bitstream.bin
 ```
-This will command puts the bitstream.bin file in the directory in which you ran the command from

 ## List of Files Needed